Stefan Effenberg: International career

 Effenberg played 35 games for the Germany national team and scored five goals.
 His debut came on 5 June 1991, in a Euro 1992 qualifier against Wales, as he played the last 18 minutes of a 1–0 away loss.
 He would be an everpresent fixture during the final stages, even netting in the second group stage match, a 2–0 win over Scotland.

 During a group game against South Korea in the 1994 FIFA World Cup.
 Effenberg "gave the finger" to German fans at the Cotton Bowl in the 35 °C (95 °F) heat of Dallas when he got substituted after a subpar performance; the Germans were then only one goal up, after leading 3–0.
 German coach Berti Vogts was so outraged by this incident that he dropped Effenberg from the team on the spot, and declared that he was finished as an international player.

 Effenberg did not appear in another international match again until 1998, when he was briefly reinstated to the national team for a couple of friendly matches in Malta in September, which happened to be Vogts' last two matches as national team coach.
-They turned out to be his last caps for Germany.
+They turned out to be Effenberg's last caps for Germany.